 Bruce Rybarczyk, Ph.D.

-My research focus throughout my career has been on understanding and facilitating the psychological adaptation to chronic medical illness and disability.
-This work has covered several areas: examining psychological adjustment to amputation, heart transplant and stroke; designing and testing coping enhancement and wellness interventions for older medical patients; testing home and classroom cognitive-behavioral treatments for medical patients with co-morbid insomnia; and, most recently, testing brief interventions that can be administered by psychologists in the primary care setting.
-Clinical interests include clinical health psychology, behavioral sleep medicine, primary care psychology, and clinical geropsychology.
+Dr. Bruce Rybarczyk's research focus throughout his career has been on understanding and facilitating the psychological adaptation to chronic medical illness and disability.
+Their work has covered several areas: examining psychological adjustment to amputation, heart transplant and stroke; designing and testing coping enhancement and wellness interventions for older medical patients; testing home and classroom cognitive-behavioral treatments for medical patients with co-morbid insomnia; and, most recently, testing brief interventions that can be administered by psychologists in the primary care setting.
+Rybarczyk's clinical interests include clinical health psychology, behavioral sleep medicine, primary care psychology, and clinical geropsychology.
+Rybarczyk is a Licensed Clinical Psychologist in Virginia.

 - Clinical Applications of Health Psychology, graduate level